vihagendra/IS601-Assignment-1/Definitions.md

 * **Push:**
     *The git push command is used to upload local repository content to a remote repository.
 Pushing is how you transfer commits from your local repository to a remote repository.
 Remote branches are configured using the git remote command.
 Pushing has the potential to overwrite changes,* **caution should be taken when pushing**.

+* **Pull:**
+    *The git pull command is used to fetch and download content from a remote repository and immediately update the local repository to match that content.
+Once the content is downloaded, git pull will enter a merge workflow.
+A new merge commit will be-created and HEAD updated to point at the new commit.*